Daniyal9988/caht-app/README.md

-##Chat Application
+## Chat Application
-#Chat Application with react,express,node and Socket.io, the front-end was developed using
-react while the back-end was in express.
-Socket.io was used for real time messaging feature.Its a group chat Application and user can join using their username.
+Chat Application with React, Express, Node.js, and Socket.io.
+The front-end was developed using React, while the back-end was implemented in Express.
+Socket.io was utilized for real-time messaging feature.
+It's a group chat application where users can join using their username.

-#Update: unfortunately the front-end was deleted from Github and i dont have a backup in my local machine:(
+**Update:** Unfortunately, the front-end was deleted from GitHub, and I don't have a backup on my local machine :(